formancehq/ledger/SDK.md

 ## Customization

-Customization of the generated SDK can be achieved modifying the openapi generator builtins templates.
+Customization of the generated SDK can be achieved by modifying the openapi generator builtins templates.
 You can extract them for your generator using the following command :
 ```
 task sdk:template -- <generator name>